-If you visit Castile and Leon and are wondering what to eat in Segovia we bring you the most famous foods from Segovia you must try.
+If you visit Castile and Leon and are wondering what to eat in Segovia we bring you the most famous Segovia food you must try.

 Segovia, capital of Castile and Leon is a historical Spanish city located just over an hour’s drive from Madrid.
 The city, declared a World Heritage Site by UNESCO, is famous for its historic buildings, particularly the Roman aqueduct and the Castle.

 What to eat in Segovia, Spain?
-The 6 most famous foods from Segovia you must try
+The 10 most famous food from Segovia you must try

 Their food’s main ingredients are meat and fats as, with temperatures dropping below 0°C in winter, calories are a must to stay warm!